 Choking is often silent.
 This is why I recommend that an adult can see baby’s face at all times during a meal.
 If your baby is sitting on your lap or riding in a stroller, they could easily choke without you being able to see.
+Ideally, baby will always be eating in a high chair (or other supportive seat) with an adult facing them.
 In some cases, you may hear some wheezing, but if their airway is completely blocked, they will not be able to make noise.

 It is also very scary for a baby to choke.
 They may appear frightened or like they are in pain.
 You will likely need to intervene, which is why a course preparing you can be so helpful.

 If foods are offered in a safe manner, there is no increased risk of choking with baby led weaning.
 It is important to know how to safely modify foods, which is why I created an entire section demonstrating how to modify a variety of foods in my Starting Solids Made Easy Course.
 As a general rule of thumb, foods should be smooshable between two fingers and served in large pieces at 6 months and smaller pieces once baby has mastered their pincer grasp.